Career direction is not always easily accomplished.

 Too many of my son’s high school friends—nice, athletic young men—started college right after high school but quickly got into trouble.
 They dropped out of college and spent the next several years recovering their forward momentum.
 It must have been terribly damaging to their self-esteem, not to mention needlessly expensive.
 My heart ached for those young men and for their good, supportive families.

-I will share my knowledge in this blog, as a complimentary form of social capital.
-You’ll learn how to identify another person’s strengths.
+Consider this blog as a complimentary form of social capital.
+My posts will explain how to identify another person’s strengths.
 I’ll show you how to use those strengths to guide his or her search for the best-fitting education and employment.
-My goal is to mentor the mentors, so you can more confidently nurture your student’s stress and enhance self-worth and salary.
-All while benefiting the larger world.
+My goal is to mentor the mentors, so you can more confidently nurture your student’s talent.